-Alex E. Blazer, PhD, English, The Ohio State University, is Associate Professor of English.
+Alex E. Blazer, Ph.D., English, The Ohio State University, is Associate Professor of English.
 After studying literature and photography at Denison University, he earned a Ph.D. in twentieth-century literature and critical theory at The Ohio State University.
 His poetry scholarship focused on the relationship between American poetry and critical theory in the 1970s and 1980s, resulting in the monograph I Am Otherwise: The Romance between Poetry and Theory after the Death of the Subject.
-His research on the contemporary American novel examines the relationship between postmodern culture and existential madness; and he has published essays on Bret Easton Ellis, Chuck Palahniuk, and Paul Auster.
+His research on the contemporary American novel examines the relationship between postmodern culture and existential madness; and he has published essays on Bret Easton Ellis, Chuck Palahniuk and Paul Auster.
 His teaching interests include twentieth- and twenty-first century American literature (particularly the postmodern novel, film and contemporary poetry) and critical theory (particularly existentialism and psychoanalysis).
-Here are his curriculum vita and teaching portfolio and his recent courses include American Postmodernism, Psycho-Existential Reader-Response Criticism and SciFi and Philosophy.
+Here are his curriculum vita and teaching portfolio; and his recent courses include Post-War American Poetry, Psychoanalytic Film Theory, and SciFi and Philosophy.

 Allen Gee, Associate Professor of English, teaches Fiction Workshops, Prose Forms, other Creative Writing seminars, and Multicultural Literature classes.
 He edits fiction and nonfiction for Arts & Letters.
 He has received fellowships from Yaddo and the Texas Commission on the Arts.
 He is currently working on a novel called Paul & Julia that will be represented by Gail Hochman.
 His most recent stories appear in Ploughshares and Juked.
 Other work appears or is forthcoming in: the Crab Orchard Review, Lumina, the Rio Grande Review, Gulf Coast, the Concho River Review,THIS Literary Magazine, the Newtown Literary Journal, Slab and elsewhere.
 An essay on teaching will appear in the forthcoming anthology Creative Writing in the Community by Continuum.
 Gee received an MFA in Fiction from the Iowa Writers Workshop and a Ph.D. in English Literature and Creative Writing from the University of Houston.

-Laura Newbern is a poet whose work has appeared in such magazines and journals as The Atlantic Monthly, The Oxford American, TriQuarterly and several other of the nation's top literary venues.
+Laura Newbern, MFA, Creative Writing, Warren Wilson College, is a poet whose work has appeared in such magazines and journals as The Atlantic Monthly, The Oxford American, TriQuarterly and several other of the nation's top literary venues.
 Her work was also selected for Best New Poets 2007, for which she was featured at the Spring 2008 Virginia Festival of the Book.
 She recently won the 2010 First Book Award from Kore Press for her book of poems, Love and the Eye, as well as a 2010 Rona Jaffe Foundation Award.
-She earned her MFA in Creative Writing from the Program for Writers at Warren Wilson College, and she also holds an M.A. in English/Creative Writing from New York University.
+She also holds an M.A. in English/Creative Writing from New York University.